15 Best Things to See and Do in Singapore: 3-Day Budget Guide (2026)

 FAQs

-Singapore is famous for its clean streets, diverse food, and iconic landmarks like Marina Bay Sands and Gardens by the Bay.
+Singapore is famous for its clean streets, diverse food, and iconic landmarks like Marina Bay Sands.

-5. Do I need a visa to visit Singapore?
+Do I need a visa for a Singapore stopover?